-When choosing your tyres, there are lots of different brands and tyres.
-To distinguish between different tyres, tyres manufactured after 1st July 2012 must carry an EU tyre label.
-The label was created to help you to compare three key areas of tyre performance; fuel efficiency, wet grip and exterior noise.
-Your vehicle and driving style will determine which of these areas are most important to you.
+The EU tyre labelling system compares three key areas of tyre performance - fuel efficiency, wet grip and exterior noise.
+Your vehicle and driving style will determine which of these areas is most important to you.

-This rating looks at the fuel economy of your tyres.
-By looking at the rolling resistance of the tyre into consideration.
+This rating establishes how economical the tyres are in terms of fuel consumption and it takes the rolling resistance of the tyre into consideration.
 From this, the tyre fuel efficiency rating is calculated.
 Rolling resistance is the force acting against the tyre’s direction of travel.
-Tyres with a lower rolling resistance use less energy and therefore less fuel.
+Tyres with a lower rolling resistance use less energy, which means they also use less fuel.
 The higher the rating, the more you can save at the pump, or in the case of electric vehicles, the further you can travel on one charge.
-Other external factors also affect fuel consumption such as personal driving style and vehicle weight.
+Other external factors also affect fuel consumption, such as personal driving style and vehicle weight.

 Talk To The Tyre Pros

-“Understanding EU tyre labelling will help you pick the right tyres for your vehicle and driving style.
+“By having an understanding of EU tyre labelling, you shouldn’t struggle to find the right tyres for your vehicle and driving style.
 Before buying your tyres, we recommend checking the EU tyre ratings and making sure that the tyre performs well in the categories that are important to you.
 If you need any further help or advice, get in touch with our team of experts today."